Skip to main content

 Understand the value of savings accounts

 For all their simplicity, savings accounts provide many benefits to help you reach your financial goals.
-With a high-yield savings account, for example, you can:
+With a high interest rate savings account, for example, you can:

 Keep your savings secure

 When it comes to your savings, safety and security are often a top priority.
 If you open a savings account at a financial institution insured by the Federal Deposit Insurance Corporation (FDIC), you can rest easy.
-That’s because FDIC insurance protects up to $250,000 per depositor, per insured bank, per deposit ownership category, and that maximum applies for each bank you have an account with, as long as the bank is an FDIC member.
-(Discover Bank is an FDIC member.)
+That’s because FDIC insurance protects up to $250,000 per depositor, per insured bank, per deposit ownership category, and that maximum applies for each bank you have an account with, as long as the bank is an FDIC member (Discover, a division of Capital One, N.A., is an FDIC member.)

 Another safety advantage: Money in a savings account isn’t affected by swings in the stock or bond markets.
 So you’ll never have to worry about market turmoil draining your account.